Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - *Age verification*
-  Indication of whether age verification is necessary or not.
+  Indication of whether age verification is mandatory or not.
 The following options are displayed:
-    - **Yes**: Age verification is necessary.
+    - **Yes**: Age verification is mandatory.
-    - **No**: Age verification is not necessary.
+    - **No**: Age verification is optional.

 ## Create view